tonybourke/NERD_clab_topologies/README.md

 ## Medium Topology

 This topolgy is two spines, four leafs, two 'hosts' and one router connected to two of the leafs.
-This is total of nine containers, and is tested for 16 GB VMs.
-I may do an even smaller topology for 8 GB.
+This is total of nine containers, and is tested for 16 GB VMs with 8vCPUs.

+The plan is to have other sizes, such as a smaller size (8 GB/4 vCPUs) and a large size (32GB/12vCPUs).

 This topology is sufficient to run a three-stage Clos EVPN/VXLAN network, or a standard Layer 2 collapsed core (Arista calls is Layer 2 leaf/spine).